If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Kirby

 Two unused animations exist for Kirby's hammer attack, SpecialSWalk and SpecialSMax.
 One shows Kirby walking with the hammer out, and the other shows him swinging it at full force.
-These indicate that Kirby's hammer attack was going to be like King Dedede's Jet Hammer move.
-This move would later be implemented in SSB4.
+These indicate that Kirby's hammer attack was going to work like King Dedede's Jet Hammer move.
+This version of the move would later be implemented in SSB4.

 Fox/Falco